 You can ignore the candle and candlestick in the photo – I wound up not using them.

 To make it appear that the container is overflowing with pumpkins, fill the bottom with assorted bowls.
 I used a variety of bowls from my cabinets, turned upside down.

-Place the pumpkins on top of the bowls.
+Place the pumpkins on top of the bowls that are turned over.
 Be sure to turn and tilt them at different angles instead of positioning them with all of the stems pointing straight up.

 Fill in the empty spots with shredded paper, making sure to completely cover the filler bowls beneath the pumpkins.

 Tuck in pretty fall berries.